computer screen with word "security"

 Important Information You Should Know

-The security of your account is a priority to your credit union, and we want to help you avoid scams to keep it secure.
-Here’s info you should know about some recent scams, along with prevention techniques.
+The security of your account is a priority to your credit union, and we want to help you avoid scams with these prevention techniques.

 1.